OpenDevicePartnership/patina-paging/docs/paging.md

 restriction of identity mapping.
 In other words, page tables for new memory regions need not be pre-allocated and mapped.

-Firstly, Self-mapping do not change the way the CPU resolves the *"normal"* VA to PA translations once it is enabled.
+Firstly, Self-mapping does not change the way the CPU resolves the *"normal"* VA to PA translations once it is enabled.
 But it does change how the page tables themselves are access and operated on.
 Meaning, how the page tables base address are decoded and accessed is different.
 More on this later.

-Secondly, The problem that self mapping is trying to solve is, "**How can we poke the page tables which are not mapped up front?**".
+Secondly, the problem that self-mapping is trying to solve is, "**How can we poke the page tables which are not mapped up front?**".
 This is where things get really clever — and a bit mind-bending!
-Remember in order to wire up the intermidate page tables we need to first allocate them or grab from a known location(which was already mapped).
+Remember in order to wire up the intermediate page tables we need to first allocate them or grab from a known location (which was already mapped).
 This was always true in the prior mapping schemes.
 If not they don't work.